open-telemetry/opentelemetry.io/content/en/docs/languages/java/automatic/configuration.md

 be an application that authenticates requests.
 If not specified, SDK defaults the service name to `unknown_service:java`.

-### Resource Provider SPI
+### ResourceProvider SPI

 The
 [autoconfigure-spi](https://github.com/open-telemetry/opentelemetry-java/tree/main/sdk-extensions/autoconfigure-spi)
-SDK extension provides a ResourceProvider SPI that allows libraries to automatically provide Resources, which are merged into a single Resource by the autoconfiguration module.
-You can create your own ResourceProvider, or optionally use an artifact that includes built-in ResourceProviders:
+SDK extension provides a `ResourceProvider` SPI that allows libraries to automatically provide Resources, which are merged into a single Resource by the autoconfiguration module.
+You can create your own `ResourceProvider`, or optionally use an artifact that includes built-in ResourceProviders:

 - [io.opentelemetry.instrumentation:opentelemetry-resources](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/resources)